 THE SCHOOL ASSUMES NO RESPONSIBILITY FOR STUDENT CELL PHONES LOST OR DAMAGED WHILE IN STUDENT OR SCHOOL POSSESSION.
-Cell phone usage during any examination or standardized testing will be dealt with by the school's Honesty Policy.
-Note to Parents: please do not call your child during class time.
-If there is an emergency, parents, and guardians should contact the school office directly.
+The school's Honesty Policy will deal with cell phone usage during any examination or standardized testing.

+Note to Parents: Please do not call your child during class.
+Parents and guardians should contact the school office directly if there is an emergency.
 The student will be immediately asked to come to the office to protect their privacy.

 Calexico Mission School provides computers for students' use for school-related assignments.
-Required repairs on this equipment that are not covered under warranty due to misuse or neglect are the responsibility of the user.
-Parents/students are responsible for the replacement of any computer due to misuse.
-Students should not bring their personal computers or tablets on campus (unless permission has been granted by the administration for a specific purpose).
-Students are responsible for good behavior on school computer networks just as they are in the classroom or school campus.
-The network is provided for students to conduct research and communicate with others and access is a privilege, not a right, and responsible behavior is expected.
-The school has the right and duty to monitor and restrict both the amount of time online and the sites visited.
-Any violation of what is stated above and below will result in disciplinary action.
-An Acceptable Use Agreement must be signed by every parent and student before the usage of any school-owned equipment.
-Any violation of this agreement will incur disciplinary action and may lead to a suspension of technology privileges or more.
-Permanent suspension of this privilege will lead to the school honoring the student's wish to withdraw from Calexico Mission School.
-It is not possible to list all activity that is not permitted, but the following are examples of unacceptable behavior that extends to all technology:
+Required repairs on this equipment that are not covered under warranty due to misuse or neglect are the user's responsibility.

+- Parents/students are responsible for replacing any computer due to misuse. - Students should not bring their personal computers or tablets on campus (unless the administration has granted permission for a specific purpose). - Students are responsible for good behavior on school computer networks, just as they are in the classroom or on the school campus. - The network is provided for students to conduct research and communicate with others.
+Access is a privilege, not a right, and responsible behavior is expected. - The school has the right and duty to monitor and restrict both the amount of time spent online and the sites visited.
+Any violation of the above and below will result in disciplinary action. - Every parent and student must sign an Acceptable Use Agreement before the usage of any school-owned equipment. - Any violation of this agreement will result in disciplinary action, which may include the suspension of technology privileges or other consequences.
-- Sending or displaying offensive messages or pictures - Distributing personal information about yourself or any other student on sites using chats, blogs, social networking, or email

-- Using obscene language - Harassing, insulting, or stalking others - Damaging computers, computer systems, or networks - Violating copyright laws - Using another person's password or sharing your password with others, or using school-issued passwords - Browsing in another person's folders, work or files - Using profiles or any other technology to bypass the school's filtering, including using other wireless networks such as mobile hotspots, etc. - Using the network for commercial purposes
+- Permanent suspension of this privilege will lead to the school honoring the student's wish to withdraw from Calexico Mission School. - It is not possible to list all activities that are not permitted, but the following are examples of unacceptable behavior that extends to all technology: - Sending or displaying offensive messages or pictures - Distributing personal information about yourself or any other student on sites using chats, blogs, social networking, or email - Using obscene language - 0 Harassing, insulting, or stalking others - Damaging computers, computer systems, or networks - Violating copyright laws - Using another person's password sharing your password with others, or using school-issued passwords - Browsing in another person's folders, work, or files - Using profiles or other technology to bypass the school's filtering, including using other wireless networks such as mobile hotspots, etc. - Using the network for commercial purposes